Phased DMD: Few-step Distribution Matching Distillation via Score Matching within Subintervals: Experiments and Results

 \subsection{Merit of MoE}

-Our empirical findings reveal that during the distillation process, DMD initially captures structural information before learning finer textural details.
-Before the complete acquisition of textural details, the generated images and videos tend to exhibit overly smooth features, such as blurry hair and plastic-like skin textures.
-On the other hand, the mode-seeking nature of reverse KL divergence leads to a decline in generative diversity as training iterations increase.
-Phased DMD addresses the trade-off between quality and diversity by dividing DMD into distinct training phases.
-In the low-SNR phases, the composition of images and videos is effectively established.
-During the subsequent high-SNR phases, the low-SNR expert is frozen, allowing for extended training to enhance generation quality without degrading the structural composition of the outputs.
-As illustrated in Fig.~\ref{fig:image_structure_unchanged}, extending the training of high-SNR experts primarily affects lighting and textural details, while leaving the overall structural composition of the images unchanged.
+Our empirical observations indicate that during distillation, DMD first captures structural information before acquiring finer textural details.
+Prior to fully learning these textural nuances, generated images and videos often exhibit overly smooth characteristics, such as blurred hair or plastic-like skin textures.
+Meanwhile, the mode-seeking behavior of the reverse KL divergence causes a decline in generative diversity and motion intensity as training continues. \ourmodel mitigates this trade-off by partitioning the distillation process into distinct training phases.
+In the low-SNR phases, the compositional structure of images and videos is effectively established.
+In subsequent high-SNR phases, the low-SNR expert is frozen, enabling prolonged training to refine generative quality without compromising the established structural layout.
+Combined with its inherent avoidance of one-step degeneration, \ourmodel leverages the MoE architecture to enhance fine-grained details while preserving structural diversity and motion intensity.
+As shown in Fig.~\ref{fig:image_structure_unchanged}, extending training of the high-SNR expert primarily influences lighting and textural details, while leaving the overall structural composition of the images intact.